Living within your means

 Whatever money was leftover, I would draw out in cash, divide up into four envelopes, and then know that I could only spend as much as was in each envelope each week.

-This was an easy way for me to know I was living within my means, without having to guess how much I had spent each week or month.
+This was an easy way for me to know I could live within my means, without having to guess how much I had spent each week or month.
 It’s still possible to do, although I appreciate spending habits have changed, as we move towards an almost cashless society.

 You can also give yourself the odd reward, or little treat every now and again, for achieving milestones or hitting targets.